-You can determine if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Take off the thermostat and check the wiring.
+- Take off the thermostat and look at the wiring.

-- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.
+- If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is often blue.

-- If you have two thick wires, you may be able to install a smart thermostat with an adaptor specifically for high-voltage systems.
+- If you have two thick wires, you may be able to install a smart thermostat with an adaptor just for high-voltage systems.
 Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to put in new wiring.

 Do Nest or ecobee Need a C Wire?

-Depend on Allstar Heating & Air Conditioning for Your Smart Thermostat Installation Needs
+Trust Allstar Heating & Air Conditioning for Your Smart Thermostat Installation Needs